Entertainment Districts, as they are referred to as, are easy to spot.

 The Kansas City Power & Light District … is a shopping and entertainment district in Downtown Kansas City, Missouri … The district comprises nine blocks on the south side of the downtown loop. … The $850 million “mixed-use” district is one of the largest development projects in the Midwestern United States.
 The Power & Light District is one of only a few places in the United States where possession and consumption of open containers of alcoholic beverages are allowed on the street, although they remain prohibited on the street throughout the rest of Kansas City.
 [Wikipedia]

 The Power & Light District is an infill project in an urban area that connects with the original street grid, is walkable and the urban design is scaled appropriately.
 One would think this would be a success story.
-Reality is, it’s a financial drain.
+The reality is, it’s a financial drain.
 The Wall Street Journal reported:

 The tab is mounting for this Midwestern city on a bet it made during the real-estate boom on an $850 million entertainment district meant to breathe new life into its struggling downtown.
 While the eight-block restaurant, nightclub and retail complex named the Power & Light District is mostly complete, traffic and sales are well below initial projections when construction started in 2006.